mechen10/5Species/README.md

 # CUBoulder
-All PhD work for CU Boulder
+All work for the 5 species dataset